arunvnnk/AVbypass/README.md

 It is assumed that the pen-tester has the credentials for the local windows machine.

 The template file is based on subtee's https://gist.github.com/subTee/408d980d88515a539672

+Read the wiki for detailed insructions for building the payload.
+There are also some pointers regarding payload delivery that can be ignored if you have your specific method.